mrkkrp/ebal/README.md

 ![Ebal Execute](https://raw.githubusercontent.com/mrkkrp/ebal/gh-pages/ebal-execute.png)

-Some commands, like `build` can gather additional info to help you to enter arguments. `build` shows (if you're using IDO) list of all build targets extracted from your `.cabal` file, while `cabal info` will display complete list of installed packages to choose from, etc.
+Some commands, like `build` can gather additional info to help you to enter arguments. `build` shows a list of all build targets extracted from your `.cabal` file, while `cabal info` will display complete list of installed packages to choose from, etc.

 The usage should be pretty straightforward, so let me tell you how to customize the package.

 ## Customization

-To customize Ebal, you can set variables as well as use Emacs own customization interface, which may seem more friendly for some people.
+To customize Ebal, you can either set variables or use the customization interface, which may seem more friendly for some people.

-To use customization interface type <kbd>M-x customize-group RET ebal RET</kbd>.
+To use the customization interface type <kbd>M-x customize-group RET ebal RET</kbd>.

 ----